RenzMc/SellGui/README.md

 ## License

-This plugin is licensed under the MIT License.
+This plugin is licensed under the MIT Licenses.